 - Daily participation in a virtual classroom

 - Work samples

+- Benchmark assessment

 - Daily reading (parent and child)

-- In-person reading testing

-- Home visits

-- Local in-person sessions or classes

 Important: Failure to participate in the summer reading program may result in the student repeating third grade.

 The Read to Succeed Team is actively researching models and solutions from other states and South Carolina stakeholders to address concerns about third-grade retention.